CBIIT/bento-docs/source/installation/bento-quick-start.md

 ## Introduction
 Bento follows the principle of “Configure Locally.
 Deploy Globally”.
 An end-user installs a local version of his/her application and configures it to its desired state.
 The updated application is then pushed to a cloud platform.

-<br>The purpose of this tutorial is to walk the end-user through process of installing a data sharing platform on AWS.
+The purpose of this tutorial is to walk the end-user through process of installing a data sharing platform on AWS.

 ## Fork the Bento Repositories
 The Bento code-base is divided into three main components: (a) the front end (b) the back end and (c) the database.
 The code-base for all three are stored on GitHub.
 Here are the repos to fork: